danielielusic/NBA-Player-Analytics-Dashboard/README.md

 # NBA-Player-Analytics-Dashboard
 ## Project Overview
 - Created an NBA Player Analytics Dashboard which presents both advanced and player tracking stats in a visual and easily interpretable manner.
-- Scraped data from the NBA Stats API to get detailed information on shot types, defensive activity and advanced stats.
+- Scraped data from the NBA Stats API to retrieve detailed information on shot types, defensive activity and advanced stats.
 - Built an R Shiny App to allow users to easily search for players and view up-to-date statistics.

 ## Code and Files